 Welcome to Matala

 In more recent times, Matala became legendary thanks to the scores of hippies flocking here in the late 1960s to take up rent-free residence in cliffside caves once used as tombs by the Romans.
-Joni Mitchell famously immortalised the era in her 1971 song ‘Carey’.
+Joni Mitchell immortalised the era in her 1971 song ‘Carey’.